Create beautiful Waterproof Painted Glass, glassware, and more when you follow this DIY tutorial from The Birch Cottage.

 Waterproof Painted Glass

-Plus, I’m sharing some tips so you’ll want to read about for the best results and on how to care for your painted glassware.
+Plus, I’m sharing some tips about how to achieve the best results and on how to care for your painted glassware.
 You’ll definitely want to read those!

 More Creative Ideas